Cotidib/fcc-javascript-challenges/README.md

 # fcc-javascript-challenges
+Projects made with JavaScript, ES6 and Regular Expressions.
-freeCodeCamp JavaScript Algorithms and Data Structures Certification: Final projects made with JavaScript
+Challenge projects made for JavaScript Algorithms and Data Structures Certification at freeCodeCamp.

 ### Palindrome Checker
 Return true if the given string is a palindrome.
 Otherwise, return false.